 Do they speak your language?

 This question has different nuances.
 Most of the world speaks English in business, but is it their first language?
-Communication problems can cause days or even weeks of work that goes in the wrong direction.
+Communication problems can cause days or even weeks of work that go in the wrong direction.

 Do people in your sector of the oil and gas industry have suitable B.S. sensors?
 We know that they do!